Lin-Manuel Miranda, and Puerto Ricans, are getting ready for 'Hamilton'

 Viera and González are going to see the production on Jan.
 26, alongside two other family members.
 And González is making sure that his mother is ready to sing along the tunes.

-“My son plays the [Hamilton] songs in the car, so I can learn them too.
-But I already know most of them,” said Viera in Spanish.
+“My son plays the songs in the car, so I can learn them too.
+But I already know most of them,” Viera said in Spanish.

 A change of venue